A CDL and about 10 hours of training, and most school bus drivers are good to go under federal and Michigan law

 This makes no sense.

-As for the training for school bus drivers, a bus driver must hold a Commercial Drivers License (CDL) with a school bus endorsement.
+In Michigan, as for the training for school bus drivers, a bus driver must hold a Commercial Drivers License (CDL) with a school bus endorsement.
 Often this means less than 10 hours of training.

 School bus drivers are also exempt from the following Federal Motor Carrier Safety regulations: